SpecNative Repository-native agent engineering

 Local, IDE, GitHub, cloud

-Codex can work locally or in cloud environments and is effective when the repository already exposes constraints and setup clearly.
-SpecNative gives Codex a stable context surface across terminal, IDE, and delegated tasks.
+Codex reads AGENTS.md and works best when the repository already exposes constraints clearly.
+SpecNative gives Codex a stable context surface and installs ready-to-use prompts via codex.toml.

 Recommended pattern

-• Delegate work by naming the spec or initiative folder, not by rewriting the entire project context.
+• Delegate work by naming the spec or initiative, not by rewriting the context.

 Sources: Codex cloud docs, Codex product overview